 The following are repellants that should not be used around pets.

 Avoid all products (especially those intended for human use only) that contain DEET (diethyltoluamide).
 Pet exposure to DEET, whether via contact with the skin, eyes, or orally, can lead to complications.
 If your pet exhibits any clinical signs after exposure, seek veterinary care.
 With appropriate and timely care, recovery typically takes 24 to 72 hours.
-Clinical signs of exposure include:
+Exposure can cause drooling, irritated eyes or mouth, vomiting, diarrhea, tremors, restlessness, unsteady walking, or even seizures in pets.

 This popular repellant is available in different forms (candles, oils, sprays, necklaces, clip-on).
 The citronella plant is toxic to pets.
 Exposure topically can cause rashes, while consumption of the plant or oils in large amounts can cause vomiting, weakness, depression, and hypothermia.
 There is also a fire hazard risk with citronella torches and candles around excited and playful pets.